gettyimages/gettyimages-api_dotnet/README.md

 ## Introduction
 This SDK makes using the Getty Images [API](http://developers.gettyimages.com) easy.
 It handles credential management, makes HTTP requests and is written with a fluent style in mind.
-The [API Documentation](https://github.com/gettyimages/gettyimages-api) is located on Github.
+For more info about the API, see the [Documentation](https://developers.gettyimages.com/api/).

 ## Getting started
 ### Using the Nuget Package